Jared Connaughton

-Jared Connaughton (born July 20, 1985) is a Canadian former track athlete who specialized in the 100m and 200m.
-He is now a physical education cross country, and track and field coach at a private school in Fort Worth, Texas (Fort Worth Country Day).
+Jared Neal Connaughton (born July 20, 1985) is a Canadian former track athlete who specialized in the 100m and 200m.
+He is now a physical education cross country, and track and field coach at Fort Worth Country Day in Fort Worth, Texas.

 Biography

 Connaughton was born in Charlottetown, Prince Edward Island, Canada.
 He is the son of Susan and Neal Connaughton.
 He attended Bluefield High School and graduated in the spring of 2003.

 Jared received a B.A from the University of Texas-Arlington in 2008.
 He is married to fellow University of Texas-Arlington athlete, Tamesha (nee Graves).
 They were wed in December 2011.
-The couple have two children, Morgan 5 and Louis 3.
+The couple have two children, Morgan 9 and Louis 7.